Pulaski County is named for Casimir Pulaski, who was a Revolutionary War soldier killed at the Battle of Savannah, and

 Contractor: Jordan E Gibson of Lockport

 Description: The building faces north and is a two story buff colored brick and stone structure.
 The building is located on the landscaped grounds of the Courthouse Square in the center of Winamac.
 The building has a raised basement.
 The north front is recessed with an arch at the entrance and three arched windows on the second story with a peak above.
 On the east and west are square brick towers with an arch on the first story and three high narrow vertical windows on the second story and above are peaked roofs.
-In the building center rises a large square brick tower with narrow vertical windows and with clocks and parapets at the roof line with a steep roof at the top.
+In the building center rises a large square brick tower with narrow vertical windows and with clocks and parapets at the roofline with a steep roof at the top.
 In the interior, the vestibules and corridors, all walls are plaster with oak tongue and groove oak wainscotting and a chair rail of oak plank with raised edge.
 There is a grand staircase.
 The courtroom is located on the third story and has a coved plaster ceiling.
 The ceiling is divided into thirds by two paneled ribs that terminate on the walls in ornamental plaster pendants.
 A penciled wainscot surrounds the room as does a picture rail.
 Art Deco style lights hang from the ceiling.
 There is a gallery installed in 1979.
 The building houses the County Circuit Court of the 3rd Judicial District.
 On the south side is the County Justice Center.

 See: The architect, A William and Edwin A Rush of Grand Rapids, Michigan designed courthouses in Fulton County and Rush County.